LispCookbook/cl-cookbook/performance.md

 As mentioned in the [*Type System*][sec:type] chapter, Lisp has a very powerful type system.
-You may provide type hints so that the compiler may reduce size of generated code.
+You may provide type hints so that the compiler may reduce the size of the generated code.

 ~~~lisp
 * (defun max-with-type (a b)